T7-Components/image/README.md

 ## Image Props

-`<Image>` uses `width` and `height` props to force an immediate layout, as if the image source had already been loaded.
+The `<Image>` component uses `width` and `height` props to force an immediate layout, as if the image source had already been loaded.
 This prevents unnecessary recalculations by the browser and allows the image to be resized via CSS with proportional aspect ratios.

 It causes an encoded, inline SVG to be generated, which allows for a solid color to be displayed while the image is still processing.
 This prevents unintended rendering of `alt` text or the display of a browser's default "broken image" icon.